 - Cumberland County: Originally a New York county, it went out of existence as a New York entity in 1777 when Vermont became independent.
 Land that had been in Cumberland and Gloucester counties, N.Y., then fell under Cumberland County, Vermont, jurisdiction.
 Cumberland County, Vermont, was abolished in 1781 when Windham, Windsor, and Orange counties were formed.

 - Jefferson County: Formed in 1810; renamed Washington, 1814.

-Vermont Counties with Burned Courthouses
+List of Vermont Counties with Burned Courthouses

 The harm to Vermont courthouses drastically has a bearing on genealogists in just about every way.
 Not only are these types of historic structures torn from each of our lifetimes, so are the files they kept: marriage, wills, probate, land records, and others.
 Once destroyed they’re gone forever.
 Although they happen to have been put on mircofilm, computers and film burn up too.
 The most tragic side of this is the reason that virtually all of our courthouses are destroyed from arsonist.
 However, don’t assume all records were destroyed.
 A number of Vermont counties have dealt with a loss of records due to courthouse fires, floods, and theft.

 - Addison County Courthouse – On 25 February 1852 a fire in the courthouse burned the probate records for Addison district (not New Haven).
 What remains for Addison Probate District records before 1852 are fragments.